Lavender Plant Propagation Services

 Plant Selection

-We offer several varieties of lavender, which you can browse and learn about below.
+We offer several varieties of lavender, some of which you can browse and learn about below.
+For a complete list of our available cultivars please submit the inquiry on the left.

 Lavender Care Tips